Thomas A. Willoughby

 In one of Tom's recent cases, Tom represented the Official Committee of Unsecured Creditors in the Blue Earth, Inc. Chapter 11 case, which involved a heated plan confirmation dispute with the primary secured creditor and ultimately a beneficial resolution for the Unsecured Creditors (Approx. 40 to 50% distribution).
 The plan preserved the debtor's net operating losses for the benefit of the secured creditor who in return funded the payments to the unsecured creditors.

 Several of Tom's major committee representations include the Official Committees of Unsecured Creditors in the Tri Valley Growers chapter 11 case (over $1 Billion in claims) and the Heller Ehrman, LLP chapter 11 case (AM Law 100 law firm with over 600 attorneys).
 The recoveries in both of these cases far exceeded initial expectations.
-The 60% distribution to date to unsecured creditors in the Heller case almost doubles the next closest distributions in comparable Am Law 100 bankruptcy cases throughout the country.
+The 64% distribution to date to unsecured creditors in the Heller case is more than double the next closest distributions in comparable Am Law 100 bankruptcy cases throughout the country.